matrix-io/matrix-documentation/docs/matrix-core/javascript-examples/humidity.md

 <!-- Base PORT -->
 <details open>
 <summary style="font-size: 1.75rem; font-weight: 300;">Base Port</summary>
 Here is where the configuration for our Humidity example goes.
-Once we connect to the **Base Port**, We will pass a configuration to the humidity driver.
+Once we connect to the **Base Port**, we will pass a configuration to the humidity driver.
 With this we can set the update rate, timeout, and temperature configuration.
 ```language-javascript
 // Create a Pusher socket
 var configSocket = zmq.socket('push');